Approved Minutes For November 28, 2007

 6.1 Chair

 T. Ashner reported: i) the Executive Committee will be creating an A/P listserv policy to bring to the Council for approval.
 There are 256 A/P subscribed to the discussion listserv.
 She suggested that if a policy is approved, the Council can campaign to get more people subscribed.
 She explained that the Council has two listservs one is a discussion (subscriber) list and the other is for announcements only.
 There needs to be some determinations made about what types of postings should be put on each; ii) there are 231 full-time A/P on the Springfield campus; iii) she has not been bringing the Board of Trustees binder to Council meetings because all the information is online at the Board's website.
 However, since she has been receiving requests to bring the binder, she will do so; iv) a plagiarism committee is being formed for the Board of Trustees because they do not have a plagiarism policy.
-There is also going to be an SIUC marketing committee formed.
+There is also going to be an SIUC marketing committee formed.6.2 Board of Trustees

 T. Ashner reported that at the November 8 meeting, it was announced that: i) SIU is acquiring a new Alumni Development System; ii) a fund raiser was held at Shedd Aquarium in October, and dinner was served to 100 donors and alumni; iii) the Autism Center received a grant; iv) funding was not renewed for the McNair Program.
 P. Curkin noted that SIU has since received its funding for the program; v) in FY08, there was a 1.9% increase in public university funding, and the State Universities Retirement System (SURS) received a full pension payment; vi) there is a capital bill at the legislature; vii) five MCMA students won Emmy awards; viii) the Forestry Club won first place at the Midwest Conclave; ix) last year, 34,000 hours of service to 60 different community organizations were performed by SIUC students; x) faculty pulled in $21 million in grants in the past two months; xi) SIUC has a 42% undergraduate graduation rate, which is figured on a six-year plan.
 This has held steady for the past 30 years and needs to increase; xii) there are 57% men and 43% women on campus.
 She believes the Board would like to see closer to 50-50.
 Other universities that were cited had more females than males; xiii) President Poshard announced that SIU must solve the issue of low numbers of minority faculty, staff and administrators on campus.
 He also reported that 85% of undergraduate students who receive the undergraduate assistantships graduate, so SIUC will put more money into that program; xiv) half of SIUC's graduates come from community colleges.
 The U.S. News and World Report lists SIUC's two shortfalls as low graduation rates and the fact that the top 10% of high school graduates do not come here; xv) a resolution approved $83 million for the Saluki Way budget, half of which is to be paid by students; xvi) Mario Moccia announced that he has four seven-figure donations adding up to $5.5 million.
 He has 300 prospects still to contact but is holding off until a budget is approved.
-There was a lengthy discussion about the attempts to decrease seating in both the Arena and the Stadium.
+There was a lengthy discussion about the attempts to decrease seating in both the Arena and the Stadium.6.3 Human Resources - None.

 6.4 Representatives to University Committees

-6.4a Dining Services Advisory - Natalie Branca
+6.4a Dining Services Advisory - Natalie Branca6.5 Standing Committees

 D. Castle reported the committee has not met but should soon because there is an RFP out for the new dining services contract.
 The committee should have some say in the process.
-He hopes N. Branca will have something to report some time in the spring.
+He hopes N. Branca will have something to report some time in the spring.6.4b SURS Members Advisory - Jake Baggott

-J. Baggott provided information on SURS investment returns, which are doing well; he also provided and discussed information about SURS funding and the state net annual required contribution (ARC) payment (see appendix).
+J. Baggott reported on the October 16 meeting: The committee spent some time discussing securities litigation updates in light of all the stock markets losses that occurred.
+The impact on SURS investments was substantial.
+Since then, SURS has been involved in litigation to recover some of those losses.
+They have compiled a 20-page list of claims against different corporations from which they are attempting to recover losses.
+They have recovered $6.2 million in settlements since 2001.J.
+Baggott provided information on SURS investment returns, which are doing well; he also provided and discussed information about SURS funding and the state net annual required contribution (ARC) payment (see appendix).
 This is a new governmental accounting standard that not only requires the state to determine their liability for the pension system, but also what the liabilities are for other benefits.
 The state has not been reporting that, and it is now a requirement.
 The current $43 billion deficit will jump up significantly, and that will impact bond market rates and the cost of borrowing money across the state.
 J. Baggott indicated there is concern that this information could be used to make changes in pension benefits.
 In order to do that, however, the state would have to make some constitutional changes.
 Next fall, there will be a question about a constitutional amendment.
 This has to occur every 20 years, and the last was in 1988.
 The constitution currently protects annuities/pension with wording that states, "benefits of which shall not be diminished or impaired."
 J. Baggott noted the last time there was a constitutional convention and a vote was taken, it failed.
 He does not expect that it will pass the next time, but as pressure continues to cut costs, it is something to which attention will need to be paid.
 There was much general discussion about the public's lack of understanding about the cost of funding and issues of public pension systems.

 J. Baggott reported the committee passed three resolutions, the first expressing appreciation that the state paid what it was required to pay to the pension system this year.
 The second resolution cautions the Board and state to fulfill their fiduciary responsibilities, and the third asks SURS to examine the use of the traditional plan as the default when new employees do not select an option.
 J. Baggott noted the next meeting will be in April.